 side of the gate post.
 Can I check with you what this item is?

-A: The item you just mention refer to the safety
+A: The items you just mention refer to the safety

 Q: My auto swing gate is not the normal conceal motor